surifirstpin/biplus_documentation/docs/DataRun.md

 |is not null                   |data which is not equal to null
 |is null                       |data which is equal to null

+## Hidden Filters

+On applying hidden filters the column fields are visible in the list of filter expression specified and displays the data depending on the filters applied.

 ## Global Sorting (Ascending / Descending)